nla/outbackcdx/docs/access-control.md

 ### Access Policy

 Specifies the id of the access policy this rule applies.
-Policies are configurable some examples might be: public, staff only, on-site only, public but not full text searchable.
+See the introduction text above for an explanation of policies.

 ```
 "policyId": 4